Tutoring Center FAQ

 - Students can walk-in OR make an appointment for a future session.

-All walk-in centers have a sign-in system where you will enter your student ID number.
+All walk-in centers have a sign-in system where you will enter your ctcLink ID number.
 You will be helped in the order that you arrive.
 The Writing Center and the WELL also offer appointment options, so have your calendar ready if you want to make an appointment at those centers for later in the quarter.